 Pascal is a moderator, debater and lecturer at the Zurich University of Applied Sciences in Business Administration (HWZ).
 He advises the bank Maerki Baumann in a mandate as Crypto Investment Manager.
 As an analyst for the German-language newsletter Insight DeFi, he aims to inform the general public competently and concisely about the events and opportunities of the new decentralized world of Bitcoin and Co.
 He is also the author of the book Ignore at your own risk: The new decentralized world of Bitcoin and blockchain.

-Subscribe to our newsletter and get the next chapters delivered straight to your mailbox.
+Subscribe to our newsletter and get our next guides and articles delivered straight into your mailbox.

 Subscribe